TLouf/querier/doc/source/examples.rst

                     continue

                 if tweet['favorite_count'] > max_tweet['favorite_count']:
                     max_tweet = tweet

     pprint(max_tweet)

-This example prints (in a human readable way) the tweet from spain with the most favorite number.

 It shows a way to extract entries from several databases using more than one connection.
-Twitter databases are splitted by year and named twitter_{year} requiring more than a Connection object to extract tweets from different years.
+Twitter databases are split by year and named twitter_{year} requiring more than one Connection object to extract tweets from different years.